 The Department of Africana Studies at the University of Michigan-Flint prepares students for the ever-demanding need to engage and function in a diverse society.
 It is a multi-disciplinary and inter-disciplinary field of study that provides a well-rounded education in the tradition of the liberal arts and sciences.
-Students can major/minor in Africana Studies focusing on any area of interest:
+Students can major, minor or complete a certificate program in Africana Studies.

-A degree in Africana Studies will deepen your knowledge of African heritage.
+A degree in Africana Studies will deepen students' knowledge of Africa and the African Diaspora.

 - To provide a better understanding of world experiences in Africa, the United States, the Caribbean and other areas.

 - To generate new knowledge and foster research opportunities in the field.

 - To provide conceptual frameworks to illuminate the causes and effects of Africana people's subordination and their struggle for liberation.